-Udawalawe attracts many tourists in Sri Lanka as, from here, you can take a exhilarating safari in their National Park which is nearby.
+An Udawalawe Safari attracts many tourists in Sri Lanka as, from here, you can take enter their National Park which is nearby.
 The park is home to a massive herd of elephants and you can come up close to these majestic creatures.

 As well as elephants, there are crocodiles, monkeys, peacocks and a multitude of birds and deer if that’s your thing.

 On most safaris, spotting wildlife is not a guarantee.
 However, In Udawalawe, you can rest assured you will 100% see some elephants while you’re here.
 This for me was an exciting prospect and one I couldn’t wait for.

 What’s better is this isn’t a zoo, there are no chains involved.
 The elephants are wild and roam free, so when you spot them, it’s truly a magical experience.

 Here’s a complete guide for taking an elephant safari in Udawalawe National Park!